The National Anti-Doping Organization (NADO) Program Strategy aims to:

 - Uzbekistan – Korea

-Established in 2015, WADA’s National Anti-Doping Organization (NADO) Expert Advisory Group is a designated advisory group of the NADO/RADO Relations Department.
-The Group’s purpose is to review anti-doping issues impacting NADOs and provide guidance and recommendations to WADA on its overall strategies and activities in order to enhance collaboration with and development of NADOs globally.
-See members and Terms of Reference.
+Established in 2015, WADA’s NADO Expert Advisory Group is a designated advisory group of the NADO/RADO Relations Department.
+The Group’s purpose is to review anti-doping issues impacting NADOs and provide guidance and recommendations to WADA on its overall strategies and activities, to enhance collaboration with and development of NADOs globally.